Differences between Dia de los Muertos and Halloween?

 The Mexican holiday is set aside to take time to joyously honor and pray for relatives and companions who have died.
 In contrast, Halloween traditions are meant to scare and frighten.
 Spook houses or haunted attractions with names such as “Scream Factor,” “Fear Farm” and “The Crypt” are meant to create feelings of terror rather than delight, security or joy.
 ‘Joy vs. fear’ is a big difference between the two cultural events.

 6.)
-Comparison between Day of the Dead and Halloween: El Callejóneada vs. Halloween Parade
+What is the difference between Day of the Dead and Halloween: El Callejóneada vs. Halloween Parade

-El callejóneada or ‘the alley stroll,’ an annual cultural event, departs Mazatlán’s historic square on Friday, November 1, 2019.
-In the past two years, I found El callejóneada to be an exciting community promenade rather than a carnivalesque parade.
-Indeed, many say “El callejóneada is not a parade.”
+El callejóneada or ‘the alley stroll,’ an annual cultural event, departs Mazatlán’s historic square on November 1 or 2.
+In the past, I found El callejóneada to be an exciting community promenade rather than a carnivalesque parade.
+Indeed, many say, “El callejóneada is not a parade.”

 Families line the streets of historic Mazatlán, Mexico, as those dressed in white (including me) walk along the narrow, cobbled avenues.
 The festive stroll and street party with firecrackers, lights and burros carrying beer kegs is a very different feel than a bawdy Halloween parade.